harupy/mercari-image-extractor/README.md

 1. `python crop_item_images` to crop item images.
 1. `python make_vectors.py` to convert the item images to vectors.
 1. `python make_tiles.py` to create a sprite image.
+1. `tensorboard --logdir .` to run Tensorboard and visualize the image vectors.

 ## Vysor